Brotherscodes/Movies-ETL/README.md

 <br />

 ### A file directory was created and used to read in the three data files.
 Variables were created for these files as seen below.
-Using the "with open" statement I read in the two CSV files as Pandas DataFrames and the json file on json format for better readability.
+Using the "with open" statement I read in the two CSV files as Pandas DataFrames and the json file in json format for better readability.
 Please reference the complete "ETL_create_database.ipynb" file in the Project_Files folder in this repositiory to see the completed ETL function I used to import the movie data and transform/parse the data.

 <br />